ishhookayy/StudentInformationManagement/README.md

 FUNCTIONAL REQUIREMENTS

-•	The system runs of apache server so it is needed that server must have apache server version 2.0 available.
+	The system runs of apache server so it is needed that server must have apache server version 2.0 available.
-•	We have used JSP for server side scripting so the current version of JSP must be available on the server
-•	PSQL database has been used for storing the data of the website
+	We have used JSP for server side scripting so the current version of JSP must be available on the server PSQL database has been used for storing the data of the website HTML has been used for creating the layout of the web application CSS has been used for creating the designing of the webpages JavaScript scripting language has been implemented on the system for performing all of the Client Side Server Validation.

+CLASSES AND OBJECT:

-•	HTML has been used for creating the layout of the web application
+•	Login.jsp -Used for performing HTML rendering for the login page.
-•	CSS has been used for creating the designing of the webpages
-•	JavaScript scripting language has been implemented on the system for performing all of the Client Side Server Validation.
+•	Student.jsp -Used for rendering the student interface and displaying student and course details.
+•	Instructor.jsp-Used for rendering the instructor interface and providing access to instructor-specific functionalities.
+•	LoginDao.java-Handles database operations for user authentication, including verifying student and instructor login credentials.
+•	StudentDao.java-Manages database operations related to student data, such as retrieving student details and course information.
+•	Login.java-A Java servlet responsible for handling user login requests, verifying credentials, and redirecting users to the appropriate interface (student or instructor).
+•	Logout.java-A Java servlet handling user logout requests, invalidating user sessions, and redirecting users to the login page.
+•	StudentServlet.java-A Java servlet that handles AJAX requests for student details.
+It fetches student information from the database and returns it as JSON.
+•	CourseServlet.java-A Java servlet that handles AJAX requests for course details.
+It retrieves course information from the database and returns it as JSON.